-Melinda Childs, Rhinelander – Vice President
+Melinda Childs, Rhinelander – President

 Director of Community Programs, Artstart and Nicolet College, Rhinelander